smallcloudai/web_docs_refact_ai/src/content/docs/guides/reverse-proxy.md

 ## Why Reverse Proxy?

-A reverse proxy is a software (nginx in this case) that acts as an intermediary for requests from clients to a server.
-To access the Refact server from anywhere on the internet, the reverse proxy needs to accept encrypted HTTPS requests and forward them via HTTP to the Refact server.
+To access a Refact server from anywhere on the internet, the reverse proxy needs to accept encrypted HTTPS requests and forward them via HTTP to the Refact server.

-Encryption is not the only thing you need to make the connection secure -- you also need to set a good password.
+Transport encryption is not the only thing you need to make the connection secure -- you also need to set a good password.

 ## Self-Signed Certificate